Pitometsu/ppx_implicits/doc/prop.md

 ### Simple implicit values `[%imp M]`

-The simplest feature of `ppx_implicits` is type dependent implicit values, values which are constructed automatically by PPX combining some recipe values.
+The simplest feature of `ppx_implicits` is type dependent implicit values, values which are constructed automatically by PPX combining some recipe values called "instances".
-For example, an annotated expression `e [@imp M]` is replaced by an expression of the same type of `e`, using the values (recipes) available under module `M`.
+For example, an annotated expression `e [@imp M]` is replaced by an expression of the same type of `e`, using the instances available under module `M`.
 For example, here is a simple overloading of plus operators:

 ```ocaml